How to get from Manila to Siargao

 From the bus terminal, you can take a multicab or a tricycle to Macapagal Port in Surigao City.
 The terminal is just 5 km away from the port, and the ride would take around 15 minutes.

-Upon arriving at the port, you need to pay a port fee of 20 PHP ($0.30).
+Upon arrival at the pier, prepare to pay a port fee of 20 PHP ($0.30).

 Step 4: Macapagal Port to Dapa Terminal by Ferry